Kaukab Abu al-Hija: Ayyubid Sultanate

 Kaukab was founded next to a grave attributed to Husam al-Din Abu'l-Hayja, one of Saladin's generals, and is holy to the local Muslims.
 It is thus named Kaukab Abu al-Hija to differentiate it from several other Arab villages with the same name.

 The village was one of the "Al-Hija" villages founded by relatives of Abu'l-Hayja.
 Abu'l-Hayja was an Iraqi Kurd and commander of the Kurdish forces that took part in Sultan Saladin's conquest of the Crusader Kingdom of Jerusalem in the 1180s.
 He was renowned for his bravery, and commanded the garrison of Acre at the time of the Siege of Acre (1189–1192).

 Abu'l-Hayja apparently returned to Iraq, but several members of his family remained in the country under orders from Saladin, and these family members settled on spacious tracts of land that they were granted in the Carmel region, in the Lower, Eastern and Western Galilee, and in the Hebron Highlands.
 Other al-Hija villages were Hadatha and Sirin in the Lower Galilee, Ruweis in Western Galilee, and Ein Hawd on Mount Carmel.
 By tradition the residents today still claim to be blood relations of al-Hija.

 Abu'l-Hayja returned to Iraq after Saladin's conquest of Jerusalem in 1187, and he apparently died and was buried there.
 His relatives who stayed behind in Palestine however, very much aware of his fame, declared Kaukab to be his burial place.

 Ottoman Empire

-In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the Ottoman tax registers under the name of "Kawkab Bani Krad" as being in the nahiya (subdistrict) of Akka, part of Safad Sanjak, with a population of 41 households and 8 bachelors, all Muslim.
+In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the Ottoman tax registers under the name of Kawkab Bani Krad (lit.
+Kawkab of the Kurds) as being in the nahiya (subdistrict) of Akka, part of Safad Sanjak, with a population of 41 households and 8 bachelors, all Muslim.
 It paid taxes on a number of crops, including wheat and barley, summer crops, fruit trees, as well as on goats and/or beehives; a total of 1,194 akçe.
 1/6 of the revenue went to a Waqf.